 Rice.
 The spicy Sriracha green beans never fail to serve with a simple main dish.
 Are you thinking of making simple sushi rice, or egg fried rice for an extravagant dinner?
 This hot and spicy side dish could turn out to be your first choice.

 Refrigerate.
-Store the leftovers in an airtight container in the refrigerator for up to three days.
+Store the leftover sriracha green beans in an airtight container in the refrigerator for up to three days.

 Reheat.
 To reheat it you may microwave for about 30 seconds or more depending on the quantity.
 Microwave until it turns warm and make sure to toss in between to reheat them evenly.